projectcalico/calico/master/networking/bgp.md

 #### View BGP peering status for a node

-You can use calicoctl to view the current status of a particular node’s BGP connections.
+You can use `calicoctl` to view the current status of a particular node’s BGP connections.
 This is a useful way to confirm configuration is behaving as desired.

-Run the following command on the node you with to inspect to view the current state:
+Run the following command on the node you want to view the current state:

 ```
 sudo calicoctl node status
 ```
-It returns a table listing all of the neighbors and their current status.
-Successful peerings are listed as Established.
+A table that lists all of the neighbors and their current status is displayed.
+Successful peerings are listed as, **Established**.

->**Note**: This command communicates with the local {{site.prodname}} agent so must be executed on the node whose status you are attempting to view.
+>**Note**: This command communicates with the local {{site.prodname}} agent, so you must execute it on the node whose status you are attempting to view.
 {: .alert .alert-info}

 #### Change the default global AS number

 By default, all Calico nodes use the 64512 autonomous system, unless a per-node AS has been specified for the node.
-This global default can be changed for all nodes by modifying the default BGPConfiguration resource.
+You can change the global default for all nodes by modifying the default **BGPConfiguration** resource.
 The following example command sets the global default AS number to **64513**.

 ```
 calicoctl patch bgpconfiguration default -p '{"spec": {"asNumber": “64513”}}'
 ```

->**Note**: If the default BGP configuration resource does not exist, you will need to create it first.
+>**Note**: If the default BGP configuration resource does not exist, you need to create it first.
 See BGP configuration for more information.
 {: .alert .alert-info}

 #### Change AS number for a particular node